timmyy123/AI-Video-Sharing-App/README.md

 Aora - AI Video Sharing App
-Welcome to Aora, an AI-powered video sharing app built with cutting-edge technologies to provide a seamless and engaging user experience.
+Welcome to Aora, an AI video sharing app built with cutting-edge technologies to provide a seamless and engaging user experience.
 This project demonstrates my skills as a software developer, showcasing my ability to integrate various technologies and create a functional, user-friendly application.

 use this link to install it on your device https://expo.dev/accounts/timmy26/projects/AI-Video-Sharing-App/builds/1a57af22-9f25-44f9-a2b7-4fd79d8a0b15